andreas-schoch/dominoscript/readme.md

   - [Domino Modes](#domino-modes)
   - [Examples](#examples)

 <br>

 ## Core Concepts
 - **`Recreational Esolang`**: This isn't a serious programming language.
 I got inspired after watching "The Art of Code" by Dylan Beattie where I discovered "Piet" and eventually went down the esolang rabbit hole.
 I wanted to create a language that is not only weirdly powerful but can also look good when hanged on a wall.

-- **`Stack-Oriented`**: There is a single global stack to be used for data manipulation and to pass parameters.
-It only stores signed 32-bit Integers.
-The interpreter will preallocate all the memory required to maintain the stack, therefore its size is limited.
-For now, assume that the stack can contain up to `512` items.
-It will likely be configurable in future versions.
+- **`Stack-Oriented`**: There is a global data stack that all instructions operate on.
+Internally every item on the stack is a signed 32-bit integer.
+Strings are just null-terminated sequences of integers representing Unicode char codes.
+Floats are not supported.
+No other data structures exist.

-- **`Concatenative`**: DominoScript at its core is just another concatenative reverse-polish language similar to Forth.
-The following DominoScript `0—1 0—5 0—1 0—5 1—0 0—3 1—2 5—1` is the same as `PUSH 5 PUSH 5 ADD DUP MULT OUT` *(Note: what you see is the text based representation of 8 domino pieces)*
+- **`Concatenative`**: DominoScript at its core is just another concatenative reverse-polish language.
+The following code: `0—1 0—5 0—1 0—6 1—0 0—3 1—2 5—1` is the same as `5 6 + dup * .` in Forth.

 - **`Two-Dimensional`**: The code is represented on a rectangle grid.
 The instruction pointer can move in any cardinal direction.
-Kind of like in Befunge or Piet but not quite as it doesn't wrap around and the direction changes work differently. keep in mind that 1 domino takes 2x1 cells (when horizontal) or 1x2 cells (when vertical) so with a 64x64 grid you can have 32x64 dominos.
-There is a hard limit of 65408 total cells which will likely be configurable in future versions.

-- **`non-linear Execution flow`**: Non-linear in the context of DominoScript means that the execution flow doesn't necessarily progress in an obvious or logical way.
-That being said, it only on first glance seems to be illogical.
-There are quite strinct rules the instruction pointer has to adhere to.
+One domino takes up 2 cells on the grid.
+Direction changes are performed by placing dominos in a certain way (IP always moves from one half to the other half of the same domino) as well as the current [Navigation Mode](#how-navigation-modes-work).

 - **`Self-Modifying`**: The code can override itself similar to befunge.
-That means you can use it to store data, display or animate things and who knows what else.

-- **`Òbfuscated`**: You cannot really tell what is going on just by looking at the code.
-This seems to be inherent with most esolangs but in Dominoscript you can't really be sure if a domino is an opcode or a number.
-It can be both depending on how the IP moves.
-Hell, you cannot even be sure that the same opcode will trigger the same instruction as instructions can be remapped on a different layer where they have different opcodes.
-I don't think it is nearly as 'evil' as Malbolge but it is hard to follow.

-- **`Int32 Based`** The stack only stores signed 32-bit Integers.
-There are no inbuilt data structures.
-Floats don't exist.
-Strings don't exist but are supported in the sense that you can treat the Integers as UNICODE and output them as such *(Well I guess you could maybe represent floats similarly to how pico8 does it using 16.16 fixed point arithmetic)*.
+- **`Òbfuscated`**: Because all code is represented using domino pieces, reading it is somewhat like reading machine code.
+To "de-obfuscate" it you would need to replace the domino pieces with their corresponding instructions and literal values.
+The following: `NUM 5 NUM 6 SUM DUPE MULT NUMOUT` is a readable pseudocode representation of DominoScript.

 <br>